Chris Jackson (oncologist): Career

 Jackson is a medical oncologist, specialising in gastrointestinal cancer, and melanoma.
 He trained in New Zealand and then for two years at the Royal Marsden Hospital in London, and is now a consultant medical oncologist at Dunedin Hospital.
 Jackson became a Fellow of the Royal Australasian College of Physicians in 2008.
 Jackson was promoted to full professor at the University of Otago in 2022, and was appointed deputy dean of the Dunedin School of Medicine in 2025.

 Jackson co-founded Mercy Cancer Care at Mercy Hospital in Dunedin in 2011, as a unit providing specialist oncology across the lower South Island.

 Jackson researches and writes on health and cancer policy and health services.
 He published an editorial for the British Medical Journal on the effects of cancer reforms in the United Kingdom.
 His research on bowel cancer treatment variations in New Zealand led to the development of national standards in cancer care and a cancer quality improvement plan.
 Jackson's involvement in an international research project revealed worse cancer outcomes in New Zealand, leading to a national conversation on cancer care and drug availability.
 Jackson is also involved in research developing a new oral chemotherapy tablet.

 In 2015, Jackson was appointed medical director of the Cancer Society of New Zealand.
-During his tenure, Jackson appeared on news and current affairs programmes discussing the "post-code lottery" of cancer care and New Zealand's poor performance in cancer care compared to Australia.
+During his tenure, Jackson appeared on news and current affairs programmes discussing the "postcode lottery" of cancer care and New Zealand's poor performance in cancer care compared to Australia.
 Jackson called for Pharmac to establish an early-access scheme for medicines for cancer patients, and was instrumental in obtaining new drugs for melanoma patients, in particular the immunotherapy drug pembrolizumab (also known as Keytruda).
 Alongside Diana Sarfati and cancer patient Blair Vining, Jackson ran a campaign for a national cancer agency, which resulted in the publication of a ten-year Cancer Action Plan, and the establishment of national cancer agency Te Aho o Te Kahu in 2019 to enact that plan.
 Jackson stepped down from his role in the Cancer Society in 2021 when his wife was elected as an MP.